-- 18. Veraros states that the DCF model of the "Debtors seems . . . reasonable, in terms of revenue, estimated terminal value and discount rate used," and describes those variables as being the "most important" affecting the model.
+18. Veraros states that the DCF model of the "Debtors seems . . . reasonable, in terms of revenue, estimated terminal value and discount rate used," and describes those variables as being the "most important" affecting the model.
 See Veraros Report at 16.
 Veraros further states that the single most important source of deviation affecting the projected cash flows between the Debtors' and our model is \$17.2 million in higher revenues for the SMEs from 2025-2028.
-See id. at 6. - Debtor materials, however, we have identified certain flaws and/or errors in the methodology and assumptions used by the Debtors, including flaws in the methodology used in the Debtors' valuation analysis for the determination of equity value, such as (i) the improper adjustment of equity value for trade debt and cash contributions and distributions associated with the payment of administrative expenses and creditor claims (Veraros Report at 4), and (ii) a method for calculating the terminal value of the SME Vessels that results in a unreasonably low value for those vessels (id. at 13); and (b) fundamental errors in the Debtors' assumptions such as the reduction of revenues by brokerage fees of 5%,5 which are well in excess of industry standard brokerage fees of 1.25%.
+See id. at 6.

+19. Based on our review of the analyses in the Veraros Report and related Debtor materials, however, we have identified certain flaws and/or errors in the methodology and assumptions used by the Debtors, including flaws in the methodology used in the Debtors' valuation analysis for the determination of equity value, such as (i) the improper adjustment of equity value for trade debt and cash contributions and distributions associated with the payment of administrative expenses and creditor claims (Veraros Report at 4), and (ii) a method for calculating the terminal value of the SME Vessels that results in a unreasonably low value for those vessels (id. at 13); and (b) fundamental errors in the Debtors' assumptions such as the reduction of revenues by brokerage fees of 5%,5 which are well in excess of industry standard brokerage fees of 1.25%.
 These deficiencies, whether taken individually or in the aggregate, make the Debtors' valuation of the equity for the Reorganized Debtors artificially low.

-&lt;sup>5 See EletsonBK142739 at Valuation DCF Worksheet, cells C52-C55 & C59-C62 (reporting revenues as net of 5% brokerage commission).
+5 See EletsonBK142739 at Valuation DCF Worksheet, cells C52-C55 & C59-C62 (reporting revenues as net of 5% brokerage commission).